 me: “Um…cuz I like to…”

-Then I looked from my coloring sheet to hers, and back again.
+I looked from my coloring sheet to hers, and then back to mine again.
 Oh.
 Being the non-sharp kid that I was, I had thought that everyone had colored the same way I did.
-I didn’t realize that outlining a picture that I needed to fill in with the crayon of my choice was an odd move on my part.
+I didn’t realize that outlining a picture that I was gonna fill in with a crayon was an odd move on my part.
 After her comment, I thought, Great.
 Now I’m wierd, even at coloring too.

 Once in awhile, I would visit her at her home apartment.
 It was at least 3 blocks away and I had to dodge and sprint from a number of boonie dogs along the way.
 Unbeknownst to her, my gettin’ there was a life and death experience every single time.

 Her family lived on the 3rd floor of their apartment building.
 Even though I was an overall healthy kid then, the walk up to her 3rd floor unit seemed like a workout for me.
-Maybe it was cuz the staircase was really dusty and the steps themselves seemed taller than elsewhere.
-I was huffin’ and puffin’ all the way up, as I wondered how the heck her parents carried groceries up all those steps to their unit.
+Maybe it was cuz the staircase was really dusty and the steps themselves seemed taller than staircases elsewhere.
+I was huffin’ and puffin’ all the way up, as I wondered how the heck her parents carried all of their groceries up those steps to their unit.

 The sis and I sat in silence as we waited.
-The friend’s Mom was busy at the kitchen, cutting up some fruit, I believe it was.
+The friend’s Mom was busy at the kitchen, cutting up some fruit.
 After some time had passed, the sis and I had come to realize sumthin’: that we were the only guests present at this party.
 I wondered if the friend’s Mom had invited others, but perhaps they couldn’t make it.